jyz5257/yolo-training-detection/README.md

 ```
 git clone https://github.com/puzzledqs/BBox-Label-Tool
 ```
 The result labels are not in the desired format.
 In YOLO training, you have to use absolute width and height.
-In the robot_data_convert folder, you can find a python script “transfer.py”, which can help you transferring the labels.
+In the robot_data_convert folder, you can find a python script “transfer.py”, which can help you transferring the labels. <br />
 Before training, you need to create a folder “images”, which contains all your image data.
 And also create a folder “labels”, which contains all you labels.
-In addition, the image folder and the label folder have to be under the same directory.
+In addition, the image folder and the label folder have to be under the same directory.<br />
 Next, you need to build a train.txt and a test.txt, which split the dataset to training set and test set.
 In these txt, you need to include the images directories.
 For example:
 ```
 \images\m1.jpg